evrim44/HomeCheck_KratosX_Edition-For-all-wotlk-3.3.5a-servers/README.md

 > [!WARNING]
 > **PLEASE NOTE:** You can use this version on any WOTLK 3.3.5a server that does not natively reset your cooldowns after a boss kill or a raid wipe.
 >
-> If you want the **Whitemane Frostmourne Server Version** (with automatic DBM reset), you have to download the other version instead:
+> If you want the **Whitemane Frostmourne Server Version** (with automatic DBM reset), you have to download the other version instead [here](https://github.com/evrim44/HomeCheck_KratosX_Edition-ONLY-for-Whitemane-Frostmourne-3.3.5a)

 Welcome to the KratosX Edition of HomeCheck.
 This version introduces crucial performance optimizations, automated tank filtering, dynamic talent tracking, and visual raid status indicators.